 HexClad’s lids are tempered glass with stainless steel rims and handles.
 The materials and finishes are both durable and aesthetically pleasing.
 Additionally, a small hole in the lid allows for steam release.

 If you’re looking for cookware that heats fast and evenly, boasts excellent heat retention, and is easy to clean and use, HexClad checks those boxes.
 But — it’s not perfect.

-In this section, I’ll take you through the pros and cons of HexClad cookware’s performance to give you a realistic view of what you can expect.
+In this section, I’ll take you through the pros and cons of HexClad cookware’s performance based on my testing over the past few years.